What is an Anti-hero? Simple Guide, Complicated Character

 An anti-villain is a villain who does undeniably evil things but their motive is actually pretty admirable.

-Erik Killmonger (Black Panther) is an anti-villain.
-He’s fighting colonization and oppression, which is pretty much the most righteous battle there is.
-He’s just a little too murdery about it.
+Erik Killmonger (Black Panther) is in this sympathetic villain category.
+He's fighting colonization and oppression, which is pretty much the most righteous battle there is.
+He's just a little too murdery about it.

 Now, this is where the dividing lines get fuzzy.
 The logic goes that if an anti-villain has a moral motive for doing immoral things, then an anti-hero must be the opposite: they do moral things but their motives are less than pure.